cultural sociology + media industries

 Publications

 Delp, Christine.
+2025.
 “Cultural Critics as Moral Reputational Entrepreneurs: Controversy, Metaethical Discourse, and Authority in the Documentary Field.”
-Accepted for publication at Poetics; in press.
+Poetics 111.

 • Outstanding Graduate Student Paper Award, awarded by the Altruism, Morality, and Social Solidarity (AMSS) Section of the American Sociological Association (ASA)